puppetlabs/puppet-strings/README.md

 ### Generate documentation in Markdown

-Strings outputs documentation in Markdown to either an `.md` file or to stdout.
+Strings outputs documentation in Markdown to a Markdown file in the main directory of the module.

-By default, Markdown output generates a `REFERENCE.md` file in the main directory of the module, but you can specify a different location or filename if you prefer.
+By default, Markdown output generates a `REFERENCE.md` file, but you can specify a different location or filename if you prefer.
 The generated Markdown includes reference information only.
 The `REFERENCE.md` file is the same format and information we are introducing into Puppet Supported modules.

 1. Change directory into the module: `cd /modules/<MODULE_NAME>`.
 2. Run the command: `puppet strings generate --format markdown`.